Higher Lefschetz formulas on {\Gamma}-proper manifolds: Introduction

 We wish to end this Introduction by recalling that higher index formulas have been pionereed (in the foliated context) by our dear colleague Moulay-Tahar Benameur; see \cite{benameur} and also \cites{bh-1, bh-2}.

-{\bf Acknowledgements.} We wish to thank Thomas Krainer, Rapha\"el Ponge, Hang Wang and Guoliang Yu for interesting discussions and email correspondence.
+{\bf Acknowledgements.} We wish to thank Thomas Krainer, Qiaochu Ma, Rapha\"el Ponge, Hang Wang and Guoliang Yu for interesting discussions and email correspondence.
+We acknowledge help from AI (Chatgpt, Version 5.5 Pro) in order to come-up with the right finite propagation approximation of the Connes-Moscovici matrix in Section \ref{section:finite propagation}.
 Song's research was partially supported by the NSF grant DMS-1952557 and Simons Foundation grant MPS-TSM-00014295.
 Tang's research was partially supported the NSF grants DMS-1952551, DMS-2350181, and Simons Foundation grant MPS-TSM-00007714.
 Visits of Xiang Tang and Hessel Posthuma to Sapienza Università di Roma were partially sponsored by Sapienza through {\em Ricerca di Ateneo 2024} and the program {\em Professori visitatori} respectively.
 Visits of Paolo Piazza to University of Amsterdam and Washington University in St Louis were partially funded by NWO grant 613.001.751 and DMS-1952551 respectively.\\